Western Sydney Trades

 Not under complying development.
 The Housing SEPP requires a minimum lot of 450 sqm for CDC approval.
 On a 400 sqm block, a council DA is the only pathway — and most NSW councils maintain the 450 sqm threshold in their LEPs.
 A handful (Randwick, for example) consider smaller lots case-by-case.
 A local builder or planner can confirm your council's stance.

 Not always.
-A private certifier can issue a Complying Development Certificate (CDC) without council DA, provided your lot is at least 450 sqm with 12m frontage, R1–R4 zoning, no bushfire flame mapping, and meets Housing SEPP setback rules.
-CDC approval is 14–20 working days.
+A private certifier can issue a Complying Development Certificate (CDC) without council DA, provided your lot is at least 450 sqm with R1–R4 zoning, no BAL-40 or Flame Zone bushfire mapping, and meets Housing SEPP Schedule 1 setback and floor area rules.
+CDC approval runs 14–20 working days.
 If your site fails any standard, you lodge a DA with council — months instead of weeks.

-60 sqm of internal floor area under the Housing SEPP.
-This excludes verandahs, decks, patios, carports and garages — but a combined floor area cap on the principal and secondary dwelling still applies, depending on lot size.
+60 sqm of internal floor area under Housing SEPP Schedule 1 clause 4(1).
+This excludes verandahs, decks, patios, carports and garages.
+The principal dwelling is capped separately at 330/380/430 sqm depending on lot size.
 Some councils permit larger granny flats via DA where their LEP allows, but 60 sqm is the standard CDC ceiling and what most builds aim for.

 Yes — to anyone.
 NSW removed family-only restrictions years ago.
 You can rent on the open market under a standard residential tenancy agreement, or use it for short-stay (subject to the NSW Short-Term Rental Accommodation Code).
 Rental returns across Western Sydney typically run $400–$580 per week depending on suburb, finish and proximity to transport.

 14 to 20 working days from a private certifier, once a complete application is lodged.
 The Housing SEPP sets a 20-day target.
-To hit it, your design must meet every Code standard — lot size, frontage, setbacks, height, BASIX, BCA.
+To hit it, your design must meet every Schedule 1 standard — lot size, setbacks, height, BASIX, BCA.
 Any deviation drops the project to a DA pathway, which adds several months and council assessment fees to the timeline.

-The Housing SEPP caps a granny flat's internal floor area at 60 sqm.
+Housing SEPP Schedule 1 caps a granny flat's internal floor area at 60 sqm.
 It covers all enclosed living space — bedrooms, bathroom, kitchen, living area.
-Verandahs, decks, carports and garages don't count toward the 60 sqm but they're subject to a combined floor area cap with the principal dwelling.
-Bigger floor plans need a council DA and are not guaranteed.
+Verandahs, decks, carports and garages don't count toward the 60 sqm.
+The principal dwelling is capped separately under Schedule 1 (330/380/430 sqm depending on lot size).
+Bigger granny flats need a council DA and aren't guaranteed.

-Yes, secondary dwellings are permitted in R5 (Large Lot Residential) under the Housing SEPP.
-But most councils don't allow R5 sites to use the CDC pathway — you typically lodge a DA instead, and council assessment takes several months.
+Yes, secondary dwellings are permitted in R5 (Large Lot Residential) under Housing SEPP.
+But most councils don't allow R5 sites to use the CDC pathway — you typically lodge a DA, and council assessment takes several months.
 Some councils set their own floor area caps in LEPs that override the standard 60 sqm.
 Check your council's LEP and DCP, or talk to a planner.

 Generally yes.
 Western Sydney builds typically add $100,000 to $250,000 to property value, depending on suburb, finish and rental yield.
 A 60 sqm dwelling earning $20,000+ per year in rent is treated by buyers as an income asset.
 Build cost runs $120,000 to $200,000, so equity uplift can match or exceed cost — especially in growth corridors near the Aerotropolis.